Better science performance is more attainable than previously thought

 SALEM, Mass., June 23, 2021 (Newswire.com) - A recent study conducted by Northeastern University has revealed a transformative outcome for students and teachers who utilize curriculum based on the Next Generation Science Standards (NGSS).
 This third-party instrumental case study was designed to investigate the experiences of fourth and fifth-grade science teachers as they implemented the KnowAtom curriculum, which is specifically designed for mastery of NGSS standards.

 Overall, teachers observed "an increase in collaboration, improvement in test scores, increase in academic vocabulary and discourse, and an increase in participation.

 They also saw students more engaged, which resulted in better behavior in the science classroom."
-These overwhelmingly positive results are a direct result of KnowAtom curriculum and its impact, changing how teachers view science education and the role of students in the education process.
+These overwhelmingly positive results are a direct result of KnowAtom's STEM curriculum and its impact, changing how teachers view science education and the role of students in the education process.

 The study focused on answering the following questions:

 How did teachers respond to the new program?